 For individuals who are sexually active, it may be important to consider PrEP if:

-- If you engage in unprotected sex
+- You engage in unprotected sex

-- If you have more than one partner
+- You have more than one partner

-- You should also consider PrEP if you use and/or share needles for injection drug use
+You should also consider PrEP if you use and/or share needles for injection drug use.

-Upon using PrEP, quarterly blood tests will be taken to ensure PrEP is not negatively affecting your kidneys or liver.
+When using PrEP, quarterly blood tests will be taken to ensure PrEP is not negatively affecting your kidneys or liver.